8 Life-Saving Tips On Packing An Epic Hospital Bag

-If your husband is anything like mine, he won’t be leaving the hospital until you do.
-Some daddies go home and take a shower and get some rest.
+If Daddy is anything like mine, he won’t leave the hospital until you do.
+Some daddies go home and take a shower and get some rest–some don’t.

-But, if Daddy is planning on staying at the hospital with you the entire time, he’ll need a set of clothes for the next day, pajamas for the night, and his toiletries.
+If Daddy is plans on staying at the hospital with you the entire time, he’ll need a set of clothes for the next day, pajamas for the night, and his toiletries.

-Whatever he is sleeping on will probably not be as comfortable as the hospital bed, so having his pillow from home is a really nice benefit.
+Whatever he is sleeping on won’t be as comfortable as the hospital bed, so having his pillow from home is a really nice benefit.

 #3: A Touch of Home